Kin-dza-dza!: Plukanian language

-Release

-The movie has been released on DVD in Russia, but has gained virtually no notice elsewhere, with the exception of Japan.
-This is largely due to the fact that there was no official release of the movie with English subtitles for a long time.
-While the movie was in the making, a censorship threat emerged, due to the use of the word "Ku" (Koo) which sounded like the initials "K.U.", referring to the General Secretary of the Communist Party of the USSR at the time, K.U.
-Chernenko.
-Chernenko had assumed the Party leadership in 1984, but died in 1985, which resolved the issue.
+Releases

 In 2005, RUSCICO (Russian Cinema Council) released a version with the original Russian sound and additional English and French dubbing.
-It has also subtitles in English and other languages.
+It also has subtitles in English and other languages.

 In 2013, a digitally-restored Blu-ray version was released.

 The film is available with English subtitles on YouTube, via Mosfilm.

 Critical response

 Thirty years after its original release, Little White Lies magazine described Kin-dza-dza! as "Mad Max meets Monty Python by way of Tarkovsky" and said it had remained relevant to audiences.
 Russia Beyond agreed that the film was still well-loved by Russians in 2016.

 On 1 December 2016, Google celebrated the 30th anniversary of Kin-Dza-Dza! with a Google Doodle.

 Animated remake

 In 2013, Daneliya released an animated remake of the film, named Ku!
 Kin-dza-dza! (Ку! Кин-дза-дза).
 The animated version was based on the plot of the original film, but was targeted more towards children and international audiences.
 It had a budget of 140 million rubles.
 Ku!
 Kin-dza-dza! won Best Animated Feature Film in the 2013 Asia Pacific Screen Awards.
 The animated remake is mainly a traditionally-animated (drawn-by-hand) feature film, with some computer animation.